augustosouza8/campus_iot/README.md

   - **Dependency Injection**: Flask extensions (`db`, `login`) initialized in the factory function.

-- **Design Patterns**:
+- **Design Pattern**:

-  - To be implemented in future iterations: Adapter, Observer (Publish/Subscribe), Decorator.
+  - Observer design pattern added to notify the dashboard of the sensor status changes.

 - **Class Relationships**: